 You can routinely ask readers to share your writing by adding a call-to-action to either the top or bottom of your posts.
-Here's how the writer Mark Mason does it.
+Here's how the writer Mark Manson does it.

 You can also tie your requests to specific occasions, such as the start of a new month, holiday, business milestone, or date important to your niche.

 The more people who know what you do, the better.
 Don't be afraid to lean on your subscribers and their networks for early expansion.

 Growth requires action